How To Get Started With Sewing

 You will sometimes easily be able to find some basic sewing tools around your home like:

-However, if you want to start off on the right foot, it is always good to be well prepared.
+However, if you want to start on the right foot, it is always good to be well-prepared.

-A basic sewing kit will include the following:
+A basic sewing kit should include the following:

 Measuring Tape